rortian/jung2/README.txt

-(*** see separate instructions at the end of this file for those unable to use a command-line console **)
+(*** see separate instructions at the end of this file for those unable to use CVS from a command-line console **)